Maheer96/BaseScript/content/JavaScript/A Beginner's Guide/01 - Basics.md

 ### Var, Let, & Const

-There are three common ways to declare a variable in JavaScript, these are the `var`, `let`, and `const` keywords, the former of which has become the outdated and error-prone of the bunch. `var` in JavaScript was the only way to declare variables until ECMAScript 2015, as such, it's newer counterparts serve a stronger purpose, making `var` difficult to use.
+There are three common ways to declare a variable in JavaScript, these are the `var`, `let`, and `const` keywords, the former of which has become the outdated and error-prone of the bunch.

+#### Var

+`var` in JavaScript was the only way to declare variables until ECMAScript 2015, as such, it's newer counterparts serve a stronger purpose, rendering `var` less useful.
 Here is a basic example on how it might be used.

 > [!example] Using `var`
 >